The mild robot

 Things get complicated between Brightbill and Roz, to the point that Brightbill flies south for the winter without really saying goodbye to Roz, and Roz contemplates returning to her company for another mission, setting off the plot of the movie's latter half.
 Again to the picture's credit it manages to come up with a character I actually enjoyed-- not Roz (please) or Brightbill or even the occasionally amusing Fink but Vontra (voice of Stephanie Hsu), the octopuslike bot sent by Universal Dynamics to retrieve its stray.
 Vontra is beautifully malevolent and chirps in the bright cheerful manner of a customer service AI about to put you on hold; one has to love the spin she puts to lines like "Your memories are what we came for!"-- you sense the glee of a more than slightly cracked scientist gloating over the fact that she's about to siphon yet another central processing unit of its database soul.

 A few howlers spoil the fun-- the idea that a bunch of forest creatures can stand up to a troop of armed robots without incurring casualties; the idea that a robot can just activate itself out of love (cue eye roll); the idea that predator and prey can hibernate together in a winter hut Roz has built and, later, forge a lasting alliance.
-The latter's especially egregious; matters start out chaotic (I'd have thought a few smaller critters would've been eaten at this point) but when Roz and Fink calm everyone down and big bear Thorn (voice of the wonderful Mark Hamill-- much prefer his voice work in animation over Luke Skywalker any day) rumbles out a solemn vow that while in this shelter he won't start anything... he sounds a lot like Vito Corleone with hand raised, declaring he will never violate the truce while plotting the massacre of his enemies.
+The latter's especially egregious; matters start out chaotic (I'd have thought a few smaller critters would've been eaten at this point) but when Roz and Fink calm everyone down and big bear Thorn (voice of the wonderful Mark Hamill-- much prefer his voice work in animation over Luke Skywalker any day) rumbles out a solemn vow that while in this shelter he won't start anything... he sounds a lot like Vito Corleone with hand raised, declaring he will never violate the truce while planning to massacre his enemies.

 And yes there are moments when predator and prey do sit alongside each other in the real world: 1) when they've grown up with each other in a household (a very special case), and 2) in watering holes in the African or Australian grasslands or desert-- but not as often as is popularly believed.
 Only occasionally do they drink peacefully; a pecking order exists as to who gets to drink first; and lions have been observed to lie in wait in the long grass nearby, waiting to ambush prey.